 Teachers are responsible and accountable for the progress and development of all pupils in their class, including pupils who access support from teaching assistants and /or specialised staff.
-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have special educational needs.
+High quality teaching, adapted for individual pupils, is the first step in responding to pupils who have or may have special educational needs.
 Teachers should have high aspirations for every pupil.
-With advice and support from the SENCo, clear targets should be set and reviewed on a regular basis.
+ASPs with clear targets for progress should be set and reviewed on a regular basis.
 Their role will include:

-- Early identification of any SEND concerns through observation, regular assessment and discussion with parents. - Being the first point of contact for parents. - Following The Grove graduated approach to SEND to ensure that a pupil's needs are addressed promptly and effectively. - Having a thorough knowledge of the needs of pupils with SEND and being aware of any accompanying paperwork which details their needs eg EHCPs, SEND Service records of involvement, Community Paediatric reports. - Implementing advice provided by specialist agencies to support pupils with SEND.
+- Early identification of any SEND concerns through observation, regular assessment and discussion with parents. - Being the first point of contact for parents. - Following The Grove graduated approach to SEND to ensure that a pupil's needs are addressed promptly and effectively.

-- Preparing relevant paperwork, with support from the SENCo, and attending meetings with external agencies to discuss the needs and progress of pupils with SEND eg EHCP Annual Reviews, SEND Service consultations - Liaising regularly with the SENCo and SSAs to ensure that appropriate support is in place. - Planning what each pupil should learn and teaching pupils at all levels of response. - Formulating Additional Support Plans (ASP), in conjunction with the SENCo, with reference to specific, measurable targets which are regularly reviewed.
-And ensuring that they are implemented on a day-to-day basis. - Regularly sharing ASPs and progress made towards targets with parents and pupils. - Involving pupils, as appropriate, in the planning of their education. - Assessing and recording progress of pupils.
+- Having a thorough knowledge of the needs of pupils with SEND and being aware of any accompanying paperwork which details their needs eg EHCPs, SEND Service records of involvement, Community Paediatric reports. - Implementing advice provided by specialist agencies to support pupils with SEND. - Preparing relevant paperwork, with support from the SENCo, and attending meetings with external agencies to discuss the needs and progress of pupils with SEND eg EHCP Annual Reviews, SEND Service consultations - Liaising regularly with the SENCo and SSAs to ensure that appropriate support is in place. - Planning what each pupil should learn and teaching pupils at all levels of response. - Formulating Additional Support Plans (ASP) with reference to specific, measurable targets which are regularly reviewed, and ensuring that they are implemented on a day-to-day basis. - Regularly sharing ASPs and progress made towards targets with parents and pupils. - Involving pupils, as appropriate, in the planning of their education. - Assessing and recording progress of pupils.